Winston-Salem is a 3-STAR Community!

 What is next?

 STAR Communities has recently become part of the US Green Building Council (USGBC) organization.
-Our city will now be pursuing certification under the LEED for Cities and Communities program.
+Because of this, the city will be pursuing certification under the LEED for Cities and Communities program in the future.
 You can learn more about this new certification on the LEED for Cities web page.
-The new LEED for Cities and Communities platform will provide us with a road map to evaluate, assess and improve our community through economic, environmental, and social action.
+The new LEED for Cities and Communities platform will provide a road map to evaluate, assess and improve our community through economic, environmental, and social action.
 LEED for Cities and Communities will set a clear path for the Office of Sustainability to move towards meaningful action and results that improve the community.

 Single-use plastic ban in Winston-Salem?